 wellbeing of others.

-- Participate as a vital team member, and contribute towards the success of the organization, which may
+- Participate as a vital team member and contribute toward the success of the organization, which may involve the

 - Collaborate with any project teams on other special initiatives, as required.